 Think Dirty is a product-comparison app for personal care, skincare, and household products.
 After a quick barcode scan or search, the app shows you how the products rank on three potential health impacts: carcinogenicity, developmental and reproductive toxicity, and allergenicity and immunotoxicity.
 If a product is “dirty,” the app recommends a similar, safer “clean” product.

-Charity Miles allows users to walk, run, or bike for a cause.
+Charity Miles allows users to walk, bike, or run for a cause.
 Users simply download the free app, pick a charity, and get moving.
 There are more than 40 charities available, so you can pick one you feel most passionate about.

 For every mile you move, you help earn money for the charity from the app’s corporate sponsorship pool, or you could be sponsored by friends and family.